 # Total: ~10 lookups — right at the limit!

-If you’re hitting the 10-lookup limit, SPF flattening replaces include: mechanisms with the actual IP addresses they resolve to.
-This eliminates the DNS lookups but requires regular updates when providers change their IP ranges.
+If you’re hitting the 10-lookup limit, SPF flattening replaces your include: entries with the actual server addresses they point to.
+This eliminates the lookups, but it comes with trade-offs:

-- Consider SPF flattening services that automate this
+- Consider using an SPF flattening service that handles this automatically

 |---|---|---|